pbloem/dontmail.it/index.md

 The OCP Web Team
 </pre></div>

 Maybe it's not a payment link, but some other sensitive operation.
+Most likely the link is replaced by a friendly and colorful button.

-The key here is that you are emailing your user a link to a website that is not hosted by you.
+The key here is that **you are emailing your user a link to a website that is not hosted by you**.
+And you're asking them to do something serious and sensitive on that website.

 Your user is trying to tell you that this is a _very_ serious security problem, and you should fix it.

 ## What's the problem?

+The main problem is with _identity_: to be safe on the internet, *people need to know who they're talking to*.

-The main problem is with identity.
-There are many scammers and phishers out there, and your user needs to be sure that this request came from _you_, and not from somebody trying to take their money.
+There are many scammers and phishers out there, and when your user gets a request to pay, they need to be sure the request came from _you_, and not from somebody trying to take their money.

 **Email does not establish identity.** Anybody can send an email that looks like it comes from your company.
 This is very easy.
-It does not require any hacking skills.
+It does not require any hacking skills or in-depth knowledge.
 This is why emails, while convenient should never be trusted fully.

 Luckily there _is_ a system on the internet that can securely, and reliably establish your identity: **websites**.
 With websites, we have the `https` protocol.
 This is very carefully designed to make sure that nobody can pretend to be you.
 So long as users see your domain name in the URL they are visiting and there is an icon of a padlock, 🔒, in the browser bar, they know they're seeing information that came from you, and not from somebody trying to steal their money.